I-League (Indonesia)

-I-League (previously known as Liga Indonesia Baru) is an Indonesian company created by the Football Association of Indonesia to operate and organise Indonesian football competitions, namely the Super League, the Championship, the Liga Nusantara and the Elite Pro Academy.
+I-League (previously known as Liga Indonesia Baru) is an Indonesian company created by the Football Association of Indonesia to operate and organise Indonesian football competitions, namely the Super League, the Championship, the Liga Nusantara, the Elite Pro Academy, the Indonesia Women's League and the League Cup.
 The company was formed to replace the PT Liga Indonesia which used to be the league operator from 2009 until 2015.